Leah Haywood: Career

-In March 2021, Leah released her first single in 20 years as an artist under a new stage name Haywood, titled "Cheers To Us" featuring Jackson Foote of American pop duo, Loote.
+In March 2021, Haywood released her first single in 20 years as an artist under the new stage name Haywood, titled "Cheers to Us" featuring Jackson Foote of American pop duo, Loote.
 A second single, "Backbeat", was released in June with "Bleeder", the third single, released in August.
-In April 2022, Leah and her husband were nominated at the 64th Annual Grammy Awards for their work on Justin Bieber's Justice album track, "Off My Face".
-Leah's second studio album (and first under the "Haywood" stage name), Pressure on My Heart, was released in July 2022.
+In April 2022, Haywood and her husband were nominated at the 64th Annual Grammy Awards for their work on Justin Bieber's Justice album track, "Off My Face".
+Haywood's second studio album (and first under the "Haywood" stage name), Pressure on My Heart, was released in July 2022.